StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 ## Window function sample table

-This section creates a sample table `scores`, which you can use to test many window functions below.
+This section creates a sample table `scores`.
+You can use this table to test many window functions below.

 ```SQL
 CREATE TABLE `scores` (